-- 2.01(18)(a) A teacher designated by a school district, charter school, or nonpublic school, employing an alternative, who has demonstrated outstanding teaching and school-leadership and who can provide exemplary modeling and counseling to alternative_teachers participating in an alternative teacher or - 2.01(18)(b) Any teacher who is designated by a school district or districts, charter school, nonpublic school, or the institute providing an approved induction program for initial teacher license-holders, who has demonstrated outstanding teaching and school-leadership and who can provide exemplary modeling and counseling to initial teacher-license-holders participating in an approved induction program. - 2.01(18)(c) Any teacher who is designated by a school district or districts, charter school, or nonpublic school to provide support to an early career teacher, who has demonstrated outstanding teaching and school leadership and who can provide exemplary modeling and counseling to early career teachers. - 2.01(18)(cd)2.01(18)(c) A teacher does not need to hold a mentor teacher endorsement as described in Rule rule 4.24 in order to be designated by a school district or districts, charter school, nonpublic school or the institute as described in Rule rule 2.01(18)(a) (b). and 2.01(18)(b). - 2.01(19)2.01(15) Nonpublic School: Any independent or parochial school that provides a basic academic education.
-Neither the State Board of Education nor any local school board of education has jurisdiction over the internal affairs of any independent or parochial school in Colorado. - 2.01(20)2.01(16) Practicum: An intensive experience in which education students practice and demonstrate professional skills and knowledge.
-Student teaching and internships are examples of a practicum. - 2.01(21)2.01(17) Principal: Any person who is employed as the chief executive officer or an assistant chief executive officer of any school in the state and who administers, directs or supervises the education instruction program in such school or nonpublic school. - 2.01(22)2.01(18) Professional education unit: The college, university, school, department or other administrative body within the institution of higher education that is primarily responsible for the preparation of teachers and other professional education personnel. - 2.01(23)2.01(19) School: Any of the public schools of the state. - 2.01(24)2.01(20) School district: Any school district organized and existing pursuant to law, but does not include junior or community college districts.
-"School district" includes a board of cooperative services organized pursuant to 22-5-101, C.R.S. - 2.01(25)2.01(21) Special services provider: Any person other than a teacher, principal or administrator who is employed by any school district, charter school, nonpublic school, or the institute to provide professional services to students in direct support of the education instructional program. - 2.01(26) 2.01(22) State Board of Education: The State Board of Education established by Section 1 of Article IX of the Constitution of the State of Colorado. - 2.01(27)2.01(23) Student teaching: Part of the 800 hours of field experience required in a teacher preparation program, it is an in-depth, direct teaching experience conducted in a school and classroom setting.
-It is considered a culminating field-based experience for the basic teacher preparation program where candidates practice and demonstrate professional skills and knowledge.
+- 2.01(15) Nonpublic School: Any independent or parochial school that provides a basic academic education.
+Neither the State Board of Education nor any local school board of education has jurisdiction over the internal affairs of any independent or parochial school in Colorado. - 2.01(16) Practicum: An intensive experience in which education students practice and demonstrate professional skills and knowledge.
+Student teaching and internships are examples of a practicum. - 2.01(17) Principal: Any person who is employed as the chief executive officer or an assistant chief executive officer of any school in the state and who administers, directs or supervises the education instruction program in such school or nonpublic school. - 2.01(18) Professional education unit: The college, university, school, department or other administrative body within the institution of higher education that is primarily responsible for the preparation of teachers and other professional education personnel. - 2.01(19) School: Any of the public schools of the state. - 2.01(20) School district: Any school district organized and existing pursuant to law, but does not include junior or community college districts.
+"School district" includes a board of cooperative services organized pursuant to 22-5-101, C.R.S. - 2.01(21) Special services provider: Any person other than a teacher, principal or administrator who is employed by any school district, charter school, nonpublic school, or the institute to provide professional services to students in direct support of the education instructional program. - 2.01(22) State Board of Education: The State Board of Education established by Section 1 of Article IX of the Constitution of the State of Colorado. - 2.01(23) Student teaching: Part of the 800 hours of field experience required in a teacher preparation program, it is an in-depth, direct teaching experience conducted in a school and classroom setting.
+It is considered a culminating field-based experience for the basic teacher preparation program where candidates practice and demonstrate professional skills and knowledge. - 2.01(24) Teacher: Any person employed to instruct students in any school or nonpublic school in the